 The Water Resources Board designated the following as Class A waters: Kidder Brook, its watershed and Styles Brook to and including the reservoir.
 They should be protected as such.
 The policies listed under Goals 5 and 6 indicate limitations on the use of these lands.
-Stratton Zoning Bylaws implement these policies.
+The Stratton Zoning Ordinance implements these policies.